Painted Skin: The Resurrection

-Painted Skin: The Resurrection is a 2012 Chinese fantasy action film directed by Wuershan, starring Zhao Wei, Chen Kun, Zhou Xun, Yang Mi, Feng Shaofeng, Kris Phillips and Chen Tingjia.
+Painted Skin: The Resurrection is a 2012 Chinese fantasy action film directed by Wuershan, starring Zhou Xun, Chen Kun, Zhao Wei, Feng Shaofeng and Yang Mi.
 The film reunites most of the original cast of the 2008 film Painted Skin., acting as a sequel to the original film in a new storyline and characters with some degrees of connection.

 A television adaptation of the second film, Painted Skin: The Resurrection, similar to the first, was broadcast in 2013.

 Plot

 In the 500 years that have passed since the events of the previous film, the fox demon Xiaowei has been imprisoned in ice for violating the demon code.
 Que'er, a quirky bird demon, rescues Xiaowei, and the two leave in search of a man who is willing to give his heart to Xiaowei so that she may become human.
 They first encounter a boorish prince who scoffs at the suggestion, so they take his heart.
 Xiaowei uses her magical powers to bait another potential donor, a general who dons a gold mask that covers half of his face.
 Curious about the general's identity, Xiaowei incapacitates him, but discovers later that her rescuer is not a man, but a woman with half of her face disfigured.

 Xiaowei accompanies the mysterious woman to the White City at the border, where the woman is revealed to be Princess Jing, the youngest daughter of the ruling family who is inspecting the military outpost led by General Huo Xin.
 Huo once served as Jing's lead bodyguard and they developed a deep mutual affection.
-However, Huo remained faithful to his profession and spurned the princess's confessions to him.
+However, Huo remained faithful to his profession and spurned the princess' confessions to him.
 Princess Jing's face was disfigured by a monstrous bear while she was out in the forest.
 Huo showed up too late but still managed to kill the bear and save her.

 That evening, while performing for Jing, Huo and his men, Xiaowei malevolently enchants the general.
 Unaware of Xiaowei's bewitchment and feeling betrayed by Huo, Jing throws herself into a lake, but Xiaowei rescues her.
-Revealing her magical powers to Jing, Xiaowei suggests that the princess's disfigurement will prevent Huo from ever loving her and convinces Jing that they should switch appearances to test Huo.
+Revealing her magical powers to Jing, Xiaowei suggests that the princess's disfigurement will prevent Huo from ever loving her; to prove his devotion, the two women use a magic potion to switch appearances.

 Meanwhile, Que'er, while walking through the White City at night, is accosted by two hooligans.
 Pang Lang, a town dweller who claims to have descended from a family of demon hunters, intervenes, but not before Que'er rips out the heart of one of her tormentors, revealing herself as a demon.
 Pang Lang tries to warn Huo about the demons but is prevented from entering Huo's residence by his guards.